asuh/front-end-macos/readme.md

 First, I recommend you look through [PrivacyGuides.org](https://www.privacyguides.org/).
 There's a ton of valuable software and links to consume.

-One of the more popular network monitors and script blockers is called [Little Snitch](https://www.obdev.at/products/littlesnitch/index.html), which I don't personally use.
+One of the more popular OS network monitors and script blockers is called [Little Snitch](https://www.obdev.at/products/littlesnitch/index.html), which I don't personally use but know it has a great reputation.
 It will keep applications from reporting back stats that can compromise privacy and security.

+Depending on your threat model, one other potential tweak to increase privacy is [blocking all OCSP calls, which stirred moderate controversy in 2020](https://arstechnica.com/gadgets/2020/11/mac-certificate-check-stokes-fears-apple-logs-every-app-you-run/).

 ## Sublime Text and VSCode